Walk with me as I look for Petit Dejeuner (breakfast) on a Sunday morning in September

 What can I buy in a French:

-• Pharmacie/Pharmacy — medicines, health products, expensive perfumes, women’s make-up and cosmetics — but NOT daily products like toothpaste and soap; you’ll find those in the supermarche / supermarket.
+Pharmacie/Pharmacy — medicines, health products, expensive perfumes, women’s make-up and cosmetics — but NOT daily products like toothpaste and soap; you’ll find those in the supermarche / supermarket.

-• Tabac/Tobacconist — stamps, newspapers, phone cards, recharge cards, and sometimes a bar and cafe.
+Tabac/Tobacconist — stamps, newspapers, phone cards, recharge cards, and sometimes a bar and cafe.

-Things to do in Paris in April / Avril
+what to do in Paris in March

 Until next time!
 A bientôt!